feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/ui_controls.md

 - On the root scene top bar and the Brain Monitor tab bar
 - Opens on hover
 - Connection inspector, voxel inspector, and memory inspector
+- Voxel inspector: Live neuron inspector shows the summary above the cursor while hovering voxels in the 3D view.
+Live synapse inspector draws that voxel's synapses, the same arcs as Inspect, and hides cortical mapping curves while it is on.
+Stop Inspector, at the bottom right, turns both off.

 **Activity Rendering Toggle:**
 - Show/hide global neural connections